 Rome has a massive service industry to cater to its tourism, as well as finance, high-technology and construction are major pillars of the city's economy and a boon to skilled expats looking to bring their expertise to the Italian job market.

 Rome is a bustling metropolis, and that also means dealing with the downsides along with its perks.
 Traffic jams, endless amounts of tourists and semi-regular strikes can be a thorn in your side.
 Then again, most expats who move there wouldn't trade it for the world.
-As Rome is the nation's capital, rental prices in the city centre won't be cheap, but they are not as bad as in some other European capitals.
+As Rome is the nation's capital, rental prices and cost of living in the city centre won't be cheap, but they are not as bad as in some other European capitals.

 A fool is one who admires other cities without visiting Rome.
 (Francesco Petrarca)”